-T-Mobile and MetroPCS receive all necessary regulatory approvals for mergerAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile and MetroPCS receive all necessary regulatory approvals for mergerAlex Wagner - Editorial Director of News and Content

 T-Mobile's proposed acquisition of MetroPCS is nearing completion, as the two companies announced today that the deal has received all of its necessary regulatory approvals.
 The final hurdle that the merger needed to clear was the Committee on Foreign Investment, and it did just that yesterday, with the government agency determining that there it has no national security concerns related to this deal.
 The deal was approved by the U.S. Department of Justice and the FCC earlier in March.